-The United States Postal Service (USPS) is a branch of the U.S. federal government, which is responsible for providing postal service in the country.
-The first formation of USPS was in 1775 during era the Benjamin Franklin.
+The United States Postal Service (USPS) is a branch of the United States federal government, which is responsible for providing postal service in the country.
+The first formation of USPS was in 1775 during the era of Benjamin Franklin.
 However, the modern USPS was formed just in 1971.
 It is a huge formation, in which nearly 650,000 employees are actively working.
 That is, probably you know someone who is working for USPS by person.

 How to Apply

-- Go to the job application webpage of USPS.
+- Go to the job application website of USPS.